 Physical inventory is the largest asset for many businesses but especially for retailers.
 For a small retailer with limited resources, how inventory is managed has the greatest impact on cashflow and ultimately profitability.

-1) Inventory shrinkage - the amount of inventory lost in the course of doing business.
+This is the amount of inventory lost in the course of doing business.
 These include everything from receiving errors and improper cashier entries to internal and external theft.
-The cost of shrinkage to a retail business is significant if it is not noticed as you not only lose the value of the goods (assuming they are missing), you lose the sales that could have been made from those goods.
-You will also be encouraging growing shrinkage if the goods were stolen as thieves will only grow ever more confident as their crimes goes undetected.
+The cost of shrinkage to a retail business is significant, if it is not noticed, as you not only lose the value of the goods (assuming they are missing), you lose the sales that could have been made from those goods.
+You will also be encouraging more shrinkage, if missing goods were stolen, as thieves will only grow more confident as their crimes goes undetected.

-In a full-feature Point-of-Sale system, you will have the ability to perform:
+In a full-feature Point-of-Sale system, you will have the ability to handle:

 How to Optimize Physical Inventory Counts for Retail Stores